MicrosoftDocs/win32/desktop-src/Power/power-setting-guids.md

 <span id="guid_power_saving_status"></span>
 **GUID\_POWER\_SAVING\_STATUS** (E00958C0-C213-4ACE-AC77-FECCED2EEEA5)

 Battery saver has been turned off or on in response to changing power conditions.
 This notification is useful for components that participate in energy conservation.
-These applications should register for this notification and save power when battery saver is on.
+Applications should register for this notification and save power when battery saver is on.

 The **Data** member is a **DWORD** that indicates battery saver state: